 2. First version of a brand-new app

-A brand-new app’s first review goes through additional vetting (developer history check, identity verification, business validation) that updates do not.
-Expect 2-3x the median for v1.0.
+A brand-new app’s first review includes extra vetting (developer-account history, identity verification, business validation) that updates skip.
+Expect roughly 2-3x the typical wait for v1.0.

-How to spot it: App Store Connect → your app → if this is the first build ever submitted, factor in the extra time.
+How to spot it: App Store Connect → your app.
+If this is the first build ever submitted under this app record, build the extra time into your expectations.

 3. Submission triggered an automated heuristic

-How to spot it: Diff your current submission’s entitlements.plist, IAP configuration, and category against the last accepted version.
-Any addition in the lists above predicts a slower review.
+How to spot it: Diff your current submission’s entitlements.plist, in-app purchase configuration, and category against the last accepted version.
+Any addition from that list predicts a slower review.
+Note that subscription/IAP changes are reviewed alongside the binary and can hold the whole submission.

 4. Reviewer assigned but waiting on something external

-Sometimes the build is technically “In Review” but the UI hasn’t updated yet, or the reviewer pinged Apple internal teams (legal, privacy) and is waiting on a response.
+Sometimes the build is effectively under review but the UI lags, or the reviewer escalated to an Apple internal team (legal, privacy) and is waiting on them.

-How to spot it: Check Resolution Center for any unread reviewer message.
-If you see one, respond — the clock won’t move until you do.
+How to spot it: Open Resolution Center and check for any unread reviewer message.
+If one exists, reply — the clock does not move until you do.

-China region submissions, payment-heavy apps, or apps targeting specific government-regulated categories may route to a smaller reviewer pool with different SLA.
+China-region submissions, payment-heavy apps, and apps in government-regulated categories can route to a smaller reviewer pool with a different turnaround.

-How to spot it: Note which region you’re primarily targeting and which Apple Developer Program account region you submitted from.
-Mismatches or sensitive regions stretch the timeline.
+How to spot it: Note your primary target region and the region of the Apple Developer Program account you submitted from.
+Sensitive regions and mismatches stretch the timeline.

 6. Your submission is silently incomplete

-How to spot it: App Store Connect → your build → ensure all status indicators are green: Export Compliance answered, Content Rights confirmed, App Privacy details complete, Age Rating set.
+How to spot it: Open the build and confirm every status indicator is green: Export Compliance answered, Content Rights confirmed, App Privacy complete, Age Rating set.
+A single Not Set field can hold the whole submission.

 Information to collect

-- Exact submission timestamp from App Store Connect → Activity.
+- Exact submission timestamp from App Store Connect → your app → App Review (or Activity).

-- Any Resolution Center messages, including older ones marked as read.
+- Any Resolution Center messages, including older threads marked as read.

 - Whether this is a v1.0 or an update.

-- Whether the submission included any sensitive entitlements, new IAP, or category change.
+- Whether the submission added a sensitive entitlement, new IAP/subscription, or category change.

 Shortest path to fix